CircuitGremlin/ServerPi/README.md

 # Key features
 - Supports 5x2.5" HDD up to 15mm on caddy's
-- The SD card access is located on the side behind the ventilation grille.
+- Access to the SD card, power button and LED is located on the side behind the ventilation grille.
 - Custom PCB and software
 - 149x194x88mm (width x depth x height(without feet))